“All you have to be by the time you’re 23 is yourself.”

 Have you ever seen Reality Bites?
 It’s one of my favourite movies.
 It was released in 1994 and stars Winona Ryder and Ethan Hawke.
 When I first saw it as a teen, all of the characters (in their early 20s) seemed so cool and mature and interesting with all of their existential angst.

 Of course, they’re all dealing with a question that, I realize now, is one that people can struggle with at all ages:

 How do you know you’re in “right” place in your life?

-I’ve been lucky enough to have had the chance to speak at schools here and there through my writing, and one of the most common questions I hear is, “I really like what I’m studying, but how do I know it’s the right thing?
+One of the most common questions was, “I really like what I’m studying, but how do I know it’s the right thing?
 How do I know it’s what I’m supposed to do?”